 (A) Ohio department of medicaid (ODM) -administered waiver provider applicants must successfully complete the provider enrollment process set forth in this rule and receive approval from ODM before furnishing services to an individual enrolled on an ODM-administered waiver.
-Services furnished before ODM approves and enrolls the provider applicant are not reimbursable.
+Services furnished before ODM approves and enrolls the provider applicant and before the provider is added to the approved person-centered services plan are not reimbursable.

-(B) The provider applicant must complete and submit a waiver provider application to ODM through its medicaid information technology system (MITS) web portal in accordance with rule 5160-1-17.2 of the Administrative Code.
+(B) The provider applicant completes and submits a provider application to ODM in accordance with rule 5160-1-17 of the Administrative Code.